Xakkusu/p4-build-your-dream/README.md

 ## USER EXPERIENCE (UX)
 #### First Time User Goals
 - As a user I can read about pc builds.
-- As a user I can register an account so that post content, comment and give feedback.
+- As a user I can register an account so that I can post content, comment and give feedback.
 - As a user I can create a post so that I can show off my build for other users to enjoy.
 - As a user I can use any device I want and the design will respond accordingly so that I am not bound to use only one device/browser.
-- As a user I can naviagte through the main topics so that I can jump to whichever topic I want from one menu bar.
+- As a user I can navigate through the main topics so that I can jump to whichever topic I want from one menu bar.

 #### Returning User Goals
-- As a user I can like the post and it's content so that how I thought about the build is represented.
+- As a user I can like the post and its content so that how I thought about the build is represented.
 - As a user I can modify or delete my comment on a post so that I can correct my opinion or delete my input from the post.
 - As a user I can modify or delete my posts so that I can correct my content or delete it.
 - As a user I can comment on a post so that I can give my opinion on the post.